Alain Marleix

-Alain Marleix (born on 2 January 1946 in Paris) is a French politician.
+Alain Marleix (born 2 January 1946) is a French politician.
 He was the Secretary of State for Veterans in the government of François Fillon from June 2007 to March 2008.
-From 2008 to 2010 he is in charge of the redefinition of Boundary delimitation for the elections to the Assemblée Nationale.
+From 2008 to 2010, he was in charge of the redefinition of Boundary delimitation for the elections to the National Assembly.

 Alain Marleix began his political career as a vice-representative for Georges Pompidou in the Assembléee Nationale, who was then representative for Saint-Flour in the Cantal.
 Alain Marleix was initially close to Charles Pasqua.
-During the 1993 presidential election, he supported Edouard Balladur against Jacques Chirac.
+During the 1995 presidential election, he supported Édouard Balladur against Jacques Chirac.
 Since then, he has been supporting Nicolas Sarkozy.